 UH Administrator Fellows Program: Provides opportunities for women faculty to receive mentoring, visibility, and skill development through a special project sponsored by an administrative leader at UH.

 ADVANCE Advocates are assisting departments in the introduction of the mentoring guidelines (from Assistant to Associate Professor and from Associate to Full Professor) to their respective faculty which highlights their role in supporting the implementation of ADVANCE in their colleges and departments.
 A concept model for a pilot in grants(wo)manship mentoring has been developed and is being refined with the NSM college Associate Dean for Research for roll-out during the summer of 2017.

 - Training and Workshops for STEM Chairs, Deans, and Search Committees:

 Social Sciences Committee:

 - Social Sciences Team Survey:

-The ADVANCE social sciences team developed and administered a survey to non-tenure-track faculty members and have shared findings with Faculty Senate leaders and university administrators.
-The team is preparing for roll-out of the second round of the tenure track survey.
+The ADVANCE social sciences research team developed and administered a survey to all tenured and tenure-track faculty members at UH, and they have shared the findings with ADVANCE Advocates, Faculty Senate leaders and university administrators.
+The second round of the survey was administered in Fall 2017.